‘Criminal Minds’ Dr. Spencer Reid: Is Matthew Gray Gubler Leaving The Show?

 Fans of Dr. Spencer Reid on Criminal Minds are concerned that Matthew Gray Gubler will be leaving the show, so is there any truth to these rumors?

-Criminal Minds has seen many changes over the course of the past year within the Behavioral Analysis Unit, with Shemar Moore leaving and Thomas Gibson being fired after being involved in an argument with a producer and writer of the show while Season 12 was in the process of being filmed.
+Criminal Minds has seen many changes over the course of the past year.
+The Behavioral Analysis Unit has witnessed Shemar Moore leaving and Thomas Gibson being fired after being involved in an argument with a producer and writer of the show while Season 12 was in the process of being filmed.
 Now fans of Dr. Spencer Reid are growing concerned that Matthew Gray Gubler could be the next member of the cast to exit Criminal Minds, as the International Business Times are reporting.

 Speculation and worries over Dr. Spencer Reid leaving Criminal Minds began after fans noticed that Season 12, Episode 13 is simply called “Spencer.”
 When Shemar Moore left the show, his last episode was titled “Derek.”
 In Moore’s final episode, Derek had been held captive and tortured before he was finally found.

 Also worrying to fans of Dr. Spencer Reid, the genius with an IQ of 184, is that Kirsten Vangsness has written Episode 13 of Criminal Minds.
 Vangsness plays Penelope Garcia, the quirky computer genius on the show, and also penned Shemar Moore’s final episode.
-So, could the fact that Kirsten Vangsness penned the final episode for Moore and has also penned Episode 13, combined with Shemar’s name in the title of his last episode, which is just like Episode 13 for Matthew Gray Gubler, signal Dr. Spencer Reid’s imminent departure?
+So, could the fact that Kirsten Vangsness penned the final episode for Moore, and has also penned Episode 13, signal Dr. Spencer Reid’s imminent departure?

 When Kirsten Vangsness spoke with TVLine, she did note that the episodes she writes on Criminal Minds usually tend to impact the course of certain character’s lives in a major way.